Newsletter

 German Foreign Minister Johann Wadephul (L), accompanied by his Israeli counterpart, Gideon Sa’ar, visits the Hall of Remembrance at the Yad Vashem Holocaust Memorial museum in Jerusalem, May 11, 2025.
 Photo by Gil Cohen-Magen/AFP via Getty Images.

-German Foreign Minister Johann Wadephul arrives on Tuesday for a short visit to Israel as the guest of Israeli Foreign Minister Gideon Sa’ar.
+German Foreign Minister Johann Wadephul arrived on Tuesday for a short visit to Israel as the guest of Israeli Foreign Minister Gideon Sa’ar.
 This is the ninth meeting between the two in the past year.

 The move was initiated in meetings between Yad Vashem Chairman Dani Dayan and German Chancellor Friedrich Merz and Wadephul last September in Berlin.